hirrra/resellrabbit/_posts/2021-05-04-poshmark-success.md

 ---
 layout: post
-title:  "Poshmark Success: Sales Strategies You Should Know"
+title:  "Poshmark Success: 3 Strategies Every Reseller Should Follow"
-description: Poshmark strategies to sell faster
+description: Poshmark strategies for selling faster
 image: src/img/1.jpg
 duration: 11
-published: false
 ---

 After you've selected high quality items to sell, listed them with clear photos and key words, you may think you're done.
 But the magic really happens with outreach.
-I can confidently guarantee that if you follow these strategies I outline below, you _will sell faster_.
+I can confidently say that if you follow these strategies I outline below, you _will sell faster_.

+In this chapter will only include the most important things you need to do to sell on Poshmark.
+The guide on whether **following other sellers, hosting Posh parties, or sharing other sellers' closets** are worth it in a future post.
+Sign up to the newsletter at the bottom of the page if you'd like to be kept in the loop!

+Let's get into it.

 ***This is Chapter 3  of the [Poshmark Ultimate Guide to Reselling]( {{base_url}}/guides/poshmark-ultimate-guide ).***